AlissaSabre/CellDiff/README.md

 CellDiff
 ========

-An Excel add-in to compare cell contents
+An Excel plug-in to compare (diff) cell contents.
+Written in C# with NetOffice.

+## Summary

 This program will eventually be a Microsoft Office Excel add-in.
-It will provide some functionality to compare cell contents on a worksheet interactively.
+It will provide some functionality to compare cell contents (like diff command) on a worksheet interactively.

 It is just started recently and under a heavy yet slow development.
-Source files committed even to the master branch may not be compile for the moment.
+Source files even committed to the master branch may not be compile for the moment.

+## Status

+* (2014-7-28) The core functionality started to work.

 ## Target environment